HeoChauPhi/thucphamsieuthi/web/wp-content/plugins/content-aware-sidebars/readme.txt

 * Languages (WPML, Polylang, qTranslate X, TranslatePress, Transposh)
 * Pods Pages

-> You can even combine conditions in any way you like!
-E.g. target all posts in a select category and written by a specific author.
+> **You can even combine conditions in any way you like!
+E.g. target all posts in a select category and written by a specific author.**

-####Customize Your Widget Areas Your Way
+###Add Unlimited Sidebars & Widget Areas

-Without writing any code, you can modify the HTML and CSS classes of widget areas, widgets, and widget titles.
-You get full control over the look and feel of your sidebars and widget areas, no matter what theme you use.
+Create a post sidebar, a page sidebar, a category sidebar, or any custom sidebar you need - no coding required. **CAS will never slow down your site**, even if you create a lot of custom sidebars and conditions.

+> **Sidebars - Quick Select&copy; lets you add or select widget areas directly when editing a post or page.**

+###Schedule & Disable Custom Sidebars

+In the All-in-one Sidebar Manager you **just pick a start and end date** for when widget areas should be displayed, and CAS will take care of the rest.

-> Sidebar Visibility lets you elegantly hide any widget area for logged-out users.
+> **1-Click Sidebar Activation&copy; lets you activate or deactivate widget areas instantly.**

 ####The Most User-friendly Widget Manager

-If you have more than just a few widgets and widget areas, you will love the Enhanced Widget Manager.
-When adding new widgets to sidebars, Live Search will find widgets in seconds, and the smart split-screen gives you a much better overview of your widget options.
+When adding new widgets to sidebars, **Live Search will find widgets instantly**, and the smart split-screen makes it a joy to manage a lot of widgets and sidebars.

-> 1-Click Sidebar Activation&copy; lets you activate or deactivate widget areas instantly.
+> **The Enhanced Widget Manager adds the signature turquoise line to easily identify custom sidebars.**

-####Sidebar Plugin Integrations & Support
+###Sidebar Plugin Integrations & Support

-CAS automatically supports Custom Post Types and Taxonomies created by any plugin or theme.
+**CAS autodetects Custom Post Types and Taxonomies** created by any plugin or theme.
 Built-in support for some of the most popular WordPress plugins means that you e.g. can create WooCommerce sidebars for select products or BuddyPress sidebars for your members.

 * [bbPress](https://dev.institute/wordpress-sidebars/bbpress/?utm_source=readme&utm_medium=referral&utm_content=integration&utm_campaign=cas)
 * [BuddyPress](https://dev.institute/wordpress-sidebars/buddypress/?utm_source=readme&utm_medium=referral&utm_content=integration&utm_campaign=cas)